Download the University Honors brochure to learn more.

 Students are encouraged to talk with their honors advisor, college advisor, and pre-professional advisor prior to undertaking any international travel in which they anticipate working in a health clinic - especially when traveling through a student organization.
 The University of Minnesota has a convenient online ethics module that will help you think through many of these concerns.

 While the return home can be exciting, some students report trouble re-adjusting to American culture and their home lives.
-This phenomenon is called "reverse culture shock" and is quite common among those who have spent time abroad, especially if they were abroad for at least one semester.
+This phenomenon is called "reverse culture shock" and is quite common among those who have spent time abroad.
 Below is a sampling of resources to help with this process.

 Students explore the world through international travel.
 Video: Regina Kazanjian in Melbourne, Australia.